How to Find Individual Health Insurance that Fits Your Budget

 If you won’t need health services, you should increase this percentage.

 The higher the coinsurance, the lower you pay on the policy.

 This is what you pay each time you visit a doctor or pharmacy, as a set cost separate from the deductible.

-Short Term Health Insurance Plans = Healthy Alternative
+Short Term Health Insurance Plans = Healthy Option

 Short Term Health Insurance (also known as Short Term Medical or STM Insurance) plans are a great option if you’re on a tight budget or need streamlined medical insurance that will cover you in case of accidents or illness.

 You’ll still be covered when you need it most, like if you break a leg and need to visit the emergency room.
 Or, if you come down with a sudden illness.

 Not everyone knows about the benefits of STM plans and with recent health care reform laws, STM may be the more flexible, more affordable option for you.

 Starting in the fall of 2018 in many states, you will be able to purchase an STM plan for up to three years.

 STM is different from Obamacare.
 It doesn’t offer the all 10 of the essential benefits, so you are not getting as much coverage as you would with Obamacare.
 It also doesn’t cover pre-existing conditions.
 If you need or want the reassurance of having the 10 essential health benefits, which include maternity and mental health services, you should look at healthcare.gov.